VideoMem/mql-lpclient-latest/README.md

 settable timeout and connection retries attempts.\
 It can be used as a robust text transport to a plain socket interfacing/communication in\MetaTrader platform.\
 Servers/Workers should be a REP type, as in standard synchronous REQ/REP.\

+## Features

 With this package you can connect and communicate from one Metatrader's EA agent thread,\
 to one or many ZMQ REP servers through a text style messaging API calls.\
 Its intended for RPC interfacing some complex procedures found in EAs.\

-It works well on Wine 3.0, also.\
+It provides:
+- Reliable communication when one or many workers have delayed replies.\
+- Reliable communication when one or many workers crashes, and some external procedure restarts them.\
+- Stable application control, when things don't go as expected.

 It tries to preserve the string encoding, however at this release,\
 the Unicode pangram test will fail.
+It works well on Wine 3.0, also.\

 The default string encoding method for transferring can be set as: